semasuka/Credit-card-approval-prediction-classification/README.md

 ├── datasets
+│   ├── application_record.csv                    <- the dataset with profile information (without the target variable).
-│   ├── GDP.csv                     <- the data used to feature engineering/enriched the original data.
+│   ├── credit_records.csv                        <- the dataset with account credit records (used to derive the target variable).
-│   ├── test.csv                    <- the test data.
+│   ├── test.csv                                  <- the test data (with target variable).
-│   ├── train.csv                   <- the train data.
+│   ├── train.csv                                 <- the train data (with target variable).
 │
 │
 ├── assets
 │   ├── confusion_matrix.png                      <- confusion matrix image used in the README.
 │   ├── gif_streamlit.gif                         <- gif file used in the README.
 │   ├── heatmap.png                               <- heatmap image used in the README.
-│   ├── Income_classification.png   <- banner image used in the README.
+│   ├── Credit_card_approval_banner.png           <- banner image used in the README.
 │   ├── environment.yml                           <- list of all the dependencies with their versions(for conda environment).
 │   ├── roc.png                                   <- ROC image used in the README.
 │
 ├── pandas_profile_file
-│   ├── income_class_profile.html   <- exported panda profile html file.
+│   ├── credit_pred_profile.html                  <- exported panda profile html file.
 │
 │
 ├── .gitignore                                    <- used to ignore certain folder and files that won't be commit to git.
 │
 │
-├── Income_Classification.ipynb     <- main python notebook where all the analysis and modeling are done.
+├── Credit_card_approval_prediction.ipynb         <- main python notebook where all the analysis and modeling are done.
 │
 │
 ├── LICENSE                                       <- license file.
 │
 │
-├── income_class_st.py              <- file with the best model and best hyperparameter with streamlit component for rendering the interface.
+├── cc_approval_pred.py                           <- file with the model and streamlit component for rendering the interface.
 │
 │
 ├── README.md                                     <- this readme file.
 │
 │
-├── requirements.txt                <- list of all the dependencies with their versions(used for Streamlit ).
+├── requirements.txt                              <- list of all the dependencies with their versions(used for Streamlit).

 ```
 ## Contribution